OmarMWarraich/todo-list/README.md

 ### Install

-- Install the dependencies using `npm install`.
+- Install the dependencies using `npm i`.
 - Run on live server.

 ## Authors